List of 2022 FIFA World Cup controversies: Uruguayans after Ghana game

-Fernando Muslera and José María Giménez for four international games each and was ordered to pay a fine of €20,000.
-Meanwhile, Edinson Cavani and Diego Godín must serve one international game bans each and must pay a fine of €15,000.
+Fernando Muslera and José María Giménez each for four international games and ordered them to pay fines of €20,000.
+Meanwhile, Edinson Cavani and Diego Godín must serve one international game ban each and must pay fines of €15,000.
 All four players are also ordered to take part in a form of community service.
 The Uruguayan football federation was also fined €43,800 and will have to play one home fixture with a reduced capacity.
 The punishments received are reminiscent of the one that Luis Suárez received in 2014 after biting Italian defender Giorgio Chiellini.

 Samuel Eto'o assault

 Following the Group G Cameroon vs Brazil match on 2 December, Samuel Eto'o assaulted a man outside Stadium 974.
 A video circulated on social media of the former Cameroon international and Barcelona player, who was Cameroonian Football Federation president, attacking the man.
 Eto'o said himself, in a statement issued later that week, that it was a "violent altercation", that it was "an unfortunate incident" and that his victim was "probably" a fan of Algeria.